AI can predict if your musical taste is more Ice T … or Vanilla Ice

 It’s not the first time data scientists have attempted to predict musical preferences and tastes with machine learning.

-In 2017 at the Amsterdam Dance Event Tech conference, a team presented Hitwizard, a system trained to forecast popular songs.
+At the Amsterdam Dance Event Tech conference in 2017, a team presented Hitwizard, a system trained to forecast popular songs.
 By taking into account features like beats per minute, valence, and tempo and comparing them against data sourced from Spotify charts and Dutch radio stations, it was able to predict hit tracks with 66 percent accuracy (and flops with 93 percent accuracy).

-More recently, in 2018, engineers at Amazon leveraged AI to predict users’ musical tastes based on playback duration.
+This year, engineers at Amazon leveraged AI to predict users’ musical tastes based on playback duration.